-The MWPA hosts Pulitzer Prize-winning author Richard Ford for a reading and discussion of his first memoir, Between Them.
-The evening will include an on-stage conversation between Ford and MWPA executive director Joshua Bodwell.
+The evening will include a reading and on-stage conversation between Ford and MWPA executive director Joshua Bodwell.

 FROM THE PUBLISHER